Feeding Your Plants. Plant Nutrients. Understanding Plant Nutrition.

-Plants use phosphorus in many processes from photosynthesis, respiration, energy storage and transfer, cell division, and growing of the plant and plant cells.
+Plants use phosphorus in many processes from photosynthesis, respiration, energy storage, and transfer, cell division, and growth of the plant and plant cells.

 Phosphorus enhances early root formation and development.
-Adding phosphorus can improve the quality of fruit, vegetables and grains that are harvested.
+Adding phosphorus can improve the quality of fruit, vegetables, and grains that are harvested.
 Proper seed formation in the plant requires phosphorus.
-Plants will used phosphorus to survive harsh winters.
+Plants will use phosphorus to survive harsh winters.

 Also, it will increase the plant’s water-use efficiency.
 A plant’s rate of maturity can be increased by adding more phosphorus as well.